 The limit applies to the total value of all your pensions including Final Salary (Defined Benefit, DB) and Personal/Group personal pensions (Defined Contribution, DC) schemes.

-The major difference between DB and DC schemes when it comes to the LTA is the way they are calculated for LTA purposes.
-With DC schemes it’s simply the fund value against the LTA whereas with DB schemes it’s the value of the annual income x 20, plus any tax-free cash.
+The major difference between DB and DC schemes when it to the old LTA rules was the way they are calculated for LTA purposes.
+With DC schemes it’s simply the fund value against the LTA limit whereas with DB schemes it’s the value of the annual income x 20, plus any tax-free cash.

 For example.